 Grace Lichtenstein.
 Grace Lichtenstein is a former New York Times reporter.
-As head of the Rocky Mountains Bureau, she was the paper’s first national bureau chief.
+As head of the Rocky Mountains Bureau, she was the paper’s first female national bureau chief.
 She is the author of six books, numerous book reviews, and articles appearing in such publications as Smithsonian, Esquire, and AARP Magazine.
 She was born and raised in Brooklyn, NY.

 Jennifer Young.
 Jennifer Young is a Scottish-based writer who delights in exploring the wilds of the Highlands and beyond, on foot, by car and by bike.
 As a student she contributed to a number of travel guides before going on to work as a tourism consultant.
 Now a freelance writer, she was an award winner in a travel competition run by the UK’s Daily Telegraph newspaper.